Adaptive Gentle and Chair Teacher Training

 Upon graduation, you can expect to guide people living with physical limitations confidently and compassionately through a Hatha Yoga experience that is both safe and satisfying.
 This program prepares you to teach Hatha Yoga in a variety of settings, including Yoga studios, assisted-living facilities, nursing homes, and hospitals.

 Integral Yoga Adaptive Teacher certification includes teaching a practicum.
-Students may schedule their practicum from August 22 to 26.
+Students may schedule their practicum from TBA.
 Participation in one or two fellow student practicums is required.

 The program is available to certified Yoga teachers (with a minimum 200 hours) of all traditions who have a minimum of six months’ experience teaching Yoga.